Emmotes/ic_spoilers/docs/jangsao.md

         }]
     }],
     "requirements": "",
-    "description": {"desc": "Jang Sao increases the damage of all Champions in formation slots with 2 or fewer adjacent slots by $(amount)%."}, "id": 1733,
+    "description": {"desc": "Jang Sao increases the damage of all Champions in formation slots with $max_adj or fewer adjacent slots by $(amount)%."}, "id": 1733,
     "flavour_text": "",
     "graphic_id": 21198,